 The lamp has signs of wear consistent with its age and use.

-The lamp is in very good overall condition and is marked with ‘Midgard’ and the Midgard Logo at the joint and with ‘Midgard’ at the base.
+The lamp is in very good overall condition and is marked with ‘Midgard’ at the joints.

 The mechanical system of the lamp functions perfectly.

 The electrical equipment was renewed and refurbished with a three-wire system and a black cloth coated cord was used.

 The light is operated by a switch located on the bakelit lamp socket.

 The lamp can be fixed to the table or at the wall with the original base and screws.
 And can be more easily fixed at the table with the extra clamping base.

 Please refer to the photos for more details.

 1. Arm 34cm

 2. Arm 39cm

 Buld socket E27